Hua Mulan

-Hua Mulan (花木蘭) is a legendary Chinese folk heroine from the Northern and Southern dynasties era (4th to 6th century AD) of Chinese history.
-Scholars generally consider Mulan to be a fictional character.
+Hua Mulan (花木蘭 (花木兰, Huā Mùlán)) is a legendary Chinese folk heroine from the Northern and Southern dynasties era (4th to 6th century CE) of Chinese history.
 Hua Mulan is depicted in the Wu Shuang Pu (無雙譜, Table of Peerless Heroes) by Jin Guliang.

 Overview

-According to legend, Mulan took her aged father's place in the conscription for the army by disguising herself as a man.
-In the story, after prolonged and distinguished military service against nomadic empires beyond the northern frontier, Mulan is honored by the emperor, but she declines a position of high office.
-She retires to her hometown, where she is reunited with her family and, much to the astonishment of her comrades, reveals herself as a woman.
+According to legend, Mulan took her aged father's place in the conscription for the army by disguising herself as a man, as there were no other male relatives of-age in her family.
+In the story, after prolonged and distinguished military service against nomadic barbarian tribes beyond the northern frontier, Mulan is honored by the emperor, but she declines a position of high office, asking only for a horse for her return home.
+She retires to her hometown, where she is reunited with her family and, much to the astonishment of her comrades, reveals herself as a woman after 12 years of traveling together.

 First mentions

-The first known written record of Mulan is the Ballad of Mulan, a folk song believed to have been composed during the Northern Wei dynasty (386–535 AD) and included in an anthology of books and songs during the Southern Chen dynasty (557–589 AD).
+The first known written record of Mulan is the Ballad of Mulan, a folk song believed to have been composed during the Northern Wei regime (386–535 CE) and included in an anthology of books and songs during the Southern Chen dynasty (557–589 CE).
 While this anthology is itself lost, significant excerpts, including the Ballad of Mulan, survive in the Song dynasty anthology Yuefu Shiji (樂府詩集).

 The historical setting of the Ballad of Mulan is usually the Northern Wei's military campaigns against the nomadic Rouran.
 A later adaptation has Mulan active around the founding of the Tang dynasty (c.
-620 AD).
+620 CE).

 The story of Mulan was taken up in a number of later works, including the 17th-century work of historical fiction Romance of Sui and Tang, and many screen and stage adaptations.